 “Lindsay didn't believe him and went crazy thinking he was cheating on her,” an “insider” told the mag.
 A distraught, tearful Lohan battled her woes by partying all night with friends, reports ITW, and had a “small fender bender” while driving back to her hotel at 5 a.m.

-“Clerks II” director Kevin Smith was “shocked, literally, in shock” when his slacker sequel got an R rating.
+Notes from all over“Clerks II” director Kevin Smith was “shocked, literally, in shock” when his slacker sequel got an R rating.
 Smith had fought the tougher NC-17 rating on the first film, and was prepared for a battle on this one.
 “The ‘questionable’ content in ‘Clerks II’ goes beyond anything we've ever presented in a film before,” he noted.
 “Don't know what happened in the MPAA screening that morning, and don't need to know.
 All I do know is that they handed us an R, without asking for a single cut.
 And rather than obsess over it, I just quickly [and happily] accepted the rating and moved on.” ...
 People who’ve seen screenings of Oliver Stone’s “World Trade Center” say that the left-leaning, conspiracy-loving director has ditched the conspiracy theories in the gut-wrenching flick ...
 Patrick Swayze says he turned down $7 million to star in a sequel to “Dirty Dancing” because the script was so bad.
 “If the sequel had not been a stupid, formulaic piece of junk, I probably wouldn't have turned down a fortune,” the actor told the London Times.
 “Same with ‘Ghost.’
 Whoopi, Demi and I had to turn it down.”

 Jeannette Walls Delivers the Scoop Mondays through Thursdays on MSNBC.com